The 1979 NHL – WHA Merger

 -Two of the ex-WHA teams met in the Stanley Cup Finals in 2006 when the Carolina Hurricanes defeated the Edmonton Oilers in 7 games.

--Although the WHA ceased to exit in 1979, it’s legacy continued for 30 years.
+-Although the WHA ceased to exist in 1979, its legacy continued for 30 years.
 The last WHA player to appear in the NHL was Mark Messier, who retired in 2004.
 The last WHA on-ice official to work in the NHL was Don Koharski, who retired in 2009.